tuupola/instrument/README.md

 [![Coverage](http://img.shields.io/codecov/c/github/tuupola/instrument.svg?style=flat-square)](https://codecov.io/github/tuupola/instrument)

-With instrument you can easily write PHP application metrics to an [InfluxDB](https://influxdata.com/) database.
-Example [Grafana](http://grafana.org/) dashboard included.
+With Instrument you can monitor and measure your PHP application performance.
+It can collect and store metrics such as script execution time and memory usage or time spent in database.

 ![Instrument](http://www.appelsiini.net/img/instrument-headline-1400.png)

-## Setup
+## Usage

 Install using [composer](https://getcomposer.org/).